EuridiceOrpheu/Traffic-Sign-Classifier/README.md

 ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11]

 The images witch I found from Google weren't   difficult for the model to classify because images looks good.None of them have low-contrast ,colors fading, graffiti or other problems that are in the real world.

 ![alt text][image12]

-CACHE transformation on the new images.
+Here is an image with CACHE transformation of the new images.
 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
 The performance of the model on the test set was 0.931 and the performance of the new test set (new 5 images) was 1.00.
 Which is a good score.

 Here are the results of the prediction: